Barry M. Goldwater Air Force Range: Undocumented immigrants crossing the BMGR

 Despite warning signs along its southern perimeter in English and Spanish stating that the BMGR is U.S. Government property, that it is an active military bombing range and that unauthorized entry is prohibited, the BMGR remains among the treacherous access areas southwest of Tucson for Mexican, Salvadoran, and other Central and South American migrants crossing into the United States without documentation, where many have perished.
 Aid workers trying to save people from dying have signed up for annual passes to access the BMGR, including a waiver of liability for live bombing, but some workers have been banned and threatened with trespassing charges, citing property policy that requires everything packed in to also be brought out.

 In August 2018, The Marshall Project reported in an interview on the progressive news program Democracy Now! about the inability to deliver food, water, and other aid to migrants due to restrictions barring the access to the military area.
-Freelance Mexican-American investigative reporter John Carlos Frey later told Democracy Now! that a team from the volunteer search-and-rescue group, Aguilas del Desierto (“Eagles of the Desert”) discovered a dozen bodies in a small area they were allowed to search for two weekends, but fear at least hundreds more have died there.
+Freelance Mexican-American investigative reporter John Carlos Frey later told Democracy Now! that a team from the volunteer search-and-rescue group Aguilas del Desierto ("Eagles of the Desert") discovered a dozen bodies in a small area they were allowed to search for two weekends, but fear at least hundreds more have died there.
 The United States Border Patrol deployed support beacons to request emergency assistance, also called "help stations", are shown scattered throughout the area on the accompanying map published by the Marines.

-In 2020, crews were installing three-ton (2,700 kg), 30 feet barrier panels along the BMGR's U.S.-Mexico border near Yuma, Arizona.
+In 2020, crews were installing three-ton (2,700 kg), 30 feet barrier panels along the BMGR's U.S.–Mexico border near Yuma, Arizona.
 Executed by the U.S. Army Corps of Engineers, the barrier construction is in response to the Presidential National Emergency Declaration of 2019 requiring the use of the U.S. armed forces to help secure the U.S. southern border.

+In July 2025, the Pentagon shifted $200 million in funding originally allocated for projects including barracks, aircraft hangars and military-operated elementary schools to construct a wall along the BMGR.
+With the Department of War as the Executing Agency, the construction contract was awarded by the United States Army Corps of Engineers South Pacific Task Force to BFBC LLC, a specialized subsidiary of Barnard Construction Company, on August 15, 2025.
+Construction commenced on October 15, 2025, and installation of 15.22 miles of wall along the Range was completed on April 15, 2026, approximately two months ahead of schedule.

 Popular culture

 The range is the setting for §4, Part 4, in Don DeLillo's Underworld (1997).

-In season 1, episode 3 of The Mosquito Coast on AppleTV, the Fox family and coyote Chuy cross the range to flee the US government and cross into Mexico.
+In season 1, episode 3 of The Mosquito Coast on AppleTV, the Fox family and coyote Chuy cross the range to flee the U.S. government and cross into Mexico.